Japanese Unisex Names and Their Meanings

 Our video below can help you find other names on your own!

-Remember that there are other combinations of kanji that can form the same names above.
-The possibilities are endless when it comes to choosing a name and its writing in Japanese.
+Remember that there are other kanji combinations that can form the same names above.
+The possibilities are endless when it comes to choosing a name and how to write it in Japanese.

-You can read other articles about Japanese names by clicking on the links below:
+You can read more articles about Japanese names by clicking the links below:

 Kevin Henrique